Thomas Mooney (American chaplain): Post-military life

 During the New York City draft riots of July 1863, Mooney organized a neighborhood group to counter the federal troops sent to New York.
 Mooney was conspicuously present at all Irish Brigade functions and was much beloved by the men who survived to remember him.
-In 1874, Mooney presided at the wedding of William Tecumseh Sherman's daughter, Minnie.
+In 1874, Mooney presided over the wedding of Union General Sherman's daughter, Minnie.

+Death

-While driving on Fifth Avenue on September 11, 1877, Mooney was thrown from his carriage after a collision – sources report that he hit a mass of stone or an unmarked, unlit sewage excavation project.
+While driving on Fifth Avenue on September 11, 1877, Mooney was thrown from his carriage after a collision.
+Sources report that he hit a mass of stone or an unmarked, unlit sewage excavation project.
 He fractured one of his ribs, broke his collarbone, and struck his head.
 After initially beginning to recover, he took a turn for the worse and died two days after the accident on September 13, 1877.
 Six bishops, 400 priests, and 10,000 others attended the funeral inside St. Brigid church and on the streets.
 He was buried at Calvary Cemetery in Queens.